Inspiration: Swedish Summer House

 The walls are ochre yellow.
 Yellow ochre is a common natural mineral, silica and clay with goethite, a form of iron.

 The grey color has been popular in Sweden since the 1700s.
+They are the same colors seen inside homes from small cottages to grand Gustavian estates.

 I love the combination of the two traditional colors.